julialopezpach/hello-world/README.md

 # hello-world
 digital media assignment
-Masculine fountain
+~~ Masculine fountain
 A common, fun duck studies
-under the panda
+under the panda ~~
+i used a haiku generator so i can't make it into a limerick :(